AkhilMukkamala/Angular4-Range-Slider/README.md

     max: number - maximum value on the slider
     start: number - starting value of the thumb
     thumbShow: boolean - whether thumb should be shown or not
+    barColor: string - color of the bar
+    dotColor: string - color of the movable dot
+    thumbColor: string - color of the thumb
+    filledBarColor: string - color of the filled/selected portion
+    barWidth: number - width of the slider bar
     selectCallBack: function - callback function to execute on slider value selection